Why a Unique, Personal Home Might Be Easier to Sell Someday

 Focus on what works for you, and tune out the people telling you what your house should have.

 Make a quality home that works – whatever “works” means to your family and your life.
 Make it interesting and attractive, but above all make it fit your unique needs and wants.

-Stop looking at house plan websites and home-improvement-store plan books.
+Don’t look for inspiration in house plan websites and home-improvement-store plan books.
 Most of those are recycling the same basic plans over and over again, so you’re not going to find much that’s unique.

-Instead, look for the parts and pieces you want – find a cool kitchen, a knockout exterior, a screen porch you simply must have.
+Instead, just look for the parts and pieces you want – find a cool kitchen, a knockout exterior, a screen porch you simply must have.
 A mudroom with a built in cubby for each child.